 (c) Catalyst is a substance that either increases or decreases the rate of a chemical reaction without itself undergoing any chemical change is called a catalyst.

-Here iron act as a catalyst and increases the rate of chemical reaction.
+Here iron act as a catalyst and increases the rate of the chemical reaction.

 Explain the following types of chemical reactions giving two examples for each of them.